 While the exhilarating ride backed by added horsepower may appeal to drivers, car insurance companies represent the other side of this equation, recognizing the risks associated with insuring sports vehicles.
-For this reason, insurance for sports cars can be higher than standard economy vehicles because your carrier will require you to have specific protections.
-However, drivers can take action to reduce the cost of their sports car insurance.
+For this reason, insurance for sports cars can be higher than standard economy vehicles because your carrier will probably require you to have specific protections.
+In some cases, car insurance companies may decide not to insure a sports car if the risk associated with it is too high.
+However, drivers can take certain steps to reduce the cost of their sports car insurance and reduce the likelihood of being denied coverage.

 What do insurance companies consider to be sports cars?